 By Jay Mackey

-Information highway, world wide web, the internet — it’s been going by many names for as long as it has been around as a resource for all and a common ground for information, ideas, and news to be shared.
-For decades, it has served as the medium by which many people around the globe have connected and learned from each other and in its wake, technology has expanded dozens of times over to facilitate these connections via email, instant messaging and now video calling.
+Information highway, world wide web, the internet — it’s been going by many names for as long as it has been around as a resource for all and a common ground for information, ideas and news to be shared.
+For decades, it has served as a medium that many people around the globe have connected and learned from each other and in its wake, technology has expanded dozens of times over to facilitate these connections via email, instant messaging and now video calling.

 Despite a wealth of support for net neutrality and millions of people denouncing this plan, the FCC decided that they would still move forward.
 By doing so, ISPs such as Time Warner would be allowed to decide if they will “fast-lane” services like Hulu and slow the speed of other services like Netflix or YouTube unless these services and the consumer pay for the additional broadband speed.
 As of the time of my writing this, it would appear that net neutrality will end.
 All the while these ISPs, these companies, will be allowed to toll the roads of the world wide web for other competitors, allowing them to make more profit while independent innovation, new companies and services, and the everyday consumers are stifled.
 In the end, the rich and powerful continue the trend of becoming more rich and more powerful, but if there is any hope, it is that in the future things may change for the better.